Stream film and tv from Apple TV Plus for less.

 This is alongside up to five free months for Apple TV+, Apple News+ and Apple Arcade (the length of these freebies depends on whether you’re a new or previous user of those services).

-It’s not a reason to apply for a new credit card, but if you are going to get one, make sure you clear the balance in full every month to avoid getting charged interest.
+It’s not a reason to spend on a new credit card, but if you are going to get one, make sure you clear the balance in full every month to avoid getting charged interest.

 Anyone on an iPhone or iPad needs to go to the Settings app, then click your name followed by subscriptions.
 You’ll see Apple Music listed, and when you hit that you’ll see the options available to you.